• Skip to primary navigation

 Instructions

 2. In a separate bowl, mix together the oats, yogurt, milk, cashew butter, flax seed, maple syrup, and vanilla extract together.
-Let the mixture sit for a few minutes to thicken up before layering your oats, if you’re not layering then there's no need to wait.
+Let the mixture sit for a few minutes to thicken up before layering your oats, if you’re not layering there’s no need to wait.

 3. Then top the blueberries with the oat mixture.